jdevstatic-projects/ROBOTC/README.md

 # ROBOTC
-ROBOTC is a programming language built for different Robotics platform and was based on C. So,
+ROBOTC is a programming language built for different Robotics platform and was based on C.

-> It proves that C is still widely used today, even in the Robotics field.
+It proves that C is still widely used today, even in the Robotics field.

-> It also offers Natural Language, an elusive dream in computer science.
+It also offers Natural Language, an elusive dream in computer science.

 There are two modes for the ROBOTC: text-based and graphical.